Cybizence/Cormiee/README.md

-- 👋 Hi, I’m @Cormiee
+- 👋 Hi, I’m @Corm
 - 👀 I’m interested in Python and Java Script
 - 🌱 I’m currently learning on Code Academy
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Telegram @Cormmm
+- 📫 How to reach me Telegram @Cyprierer

 <!---
 Cormiee/Cormiee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.